 As I heard his testimony, it made me wonder, Do we give time in our classrooms for silence?
 I mean, should we purposefully plan times for reflective thought and processing?

 Scripture is very clear that silence is important to God.
-In Psalms 37:7, the Psalmist reminds us to “Be silent in the LORD’s presence and wait patiently for him.”
-Ps.
-46:10 says, “Be still and know that I am God.”
+In Psalm 37:7, the Psalmist reminds us to “Be silent in the LORD’s presence and wait patiently for him.”
+Psalm 46:10 says, “Be still and know that I am God.”

 While there isn’t a lot of research about the use of silence in schools, Jaworski and Sachdev conducted some important research which concluded that the use of silence as a part of a teacher’s pedagogy actually “enabled students to gain access, organize, and absorb new material.”